TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 dependency (or require-dev dependency) in any project.

-The styleguide extension follows the core branching principle, too: At the time of this writing, it's "master" branch is dedicated to be compatible with core version 9.
-This will change later if core v10 gains traction, and there are branches compatible with older core versions.
+The styleguide extension follows the core branching principle, too: At the time of this writing, it's "master" branch is dedicated to be compatible with upcoming core version 11.
+There are branches compatible with older core versions, too.

 In comparison to enetcache, styleguide comes with additional test suites: It has functional and acceptance tests!
 Our goal is to run the functional tests with different database platforms, and to